-East and Shop at the Burano
+Eat and Shop at the Burano

-Burano is a district of Venice that is dedicated to matters dining and shopping.
+Burano is a district of Venice that is dedicated to matters of dining and shopping.
 It is also picturesque, a fact that makes it quite suited for photography.

-This is due to the existence of numerous eateries, restaurants, and other dining facilities.
+That is due to the existence of numerous eateries, restaurants, and other dining facilities.

 While in the district, you will also be able to purchase a host of textiles.
 These include laces, clothes, linens, and so on.

 In case you intend to try a hand in matters textiles, you may also gain inspiration from the lace-making industry of the district.